x702-obfuscated/Python-Notes/1-Comments-Data-Variables-Operators/4-Variables.md

 <br>

-## Multiple Variables can be assigned the same value
+## `Assigning Multiple Variables the same value`
-> * set each variable equal to the next and finally to the value they will store
+Set each variable equal to the next and finally to the value they will store
->   * this also make the variables aliases
+>   * this also makes the variables aliases

 ```python
 a = b = c = 1